February 2021 | 6 Bottle Club

 Their expectation of themselves is that by making the very best wine possible, they can present the natural assets and varieties of the varied terroirs of the Tokaj Wine Region.
 The Bai’s Strive to cultivate their grapes with environmentally friendly practices.
 The individual attributes of the vineyards (soils, aspect, microclimate) are expressed through their single-vineyard wines.
 Carpinus wines are characteristically fresh, elegant and harmonious, and made to be enjoyed.

 Bio-Bio - Chile

+Likely the most popular orange wine we've had on the site in it's latest vintage!
+Something about Muscat as an orange wine is so delightful.
 Spending 2 months on skins, it is slightly bitter yet floral and smokey and usually a little juicy as well.
 It's also old vines in volcanic soil which add lovely complexity.
-For being a deeper orange, it's surprisingly light on the palate!
-HOLLY TO ADD IN
+Drink this one when you get Asian take-out in January, you won't be disappointed!